torstenboettjer/sandbox/README.md

 exec bash && source ./.bashrc
 ```

-### Default Configuration

-The [Home Manager](https://nix-community.github.io/home-manager/) is a Nix-powered tool for the definition of user environment settings and applications on a linux system.
+### Layer 1: Standard Tools

+A standard toolset in system engineering is key for long term quality and maintainability in system design.
+The [Home-Manager](https://nix-community.github.io/home-manager/) defines user environments that can ubquiously transported and activated accross Linux machines.
+Engineers use the same toolset, regardless where they login.
 Sharing the configurations through git makes it easy to deploy and maintain a common toolset for system administrators and operation engineers.
-Adding the home-manager with a common configuration is simplified using the nix-shell that allows temporarily load and use packages.
+The script requires the target platform like `x86_64-linux` or `aarch64-linux` as input.

+```sh
+curl -L https://raw.githubusercontent.com/hcops/sandbox/main/setup | sh -s -- <x86_64-linux or aarch64-linux>
+```

-The github client is used to load a default configuration and ensures the use of a homogenous toolset accross of development and production environments in a team.
+In this example the github client is used to load a default configuration and ensures the use of a homogenous toolset accross of development and production environments in a team.
 The configuration is splitted between two files, the set of applications is defined in `home.nix`, system configurations are stored in a file called ´flake.nix´.
 Flakes are still classified as experimental feature in Nix, enabling flakes requires to append a flag `/etc/nix/nix.conf`.
 After that the the appropriate nix package channel is added and updated.

-```sh
-curl -L https://raw.githubusercontent.com/hcops/sandbox/main/setup | sh -s -- <x86_64-linux or aarch64-linux>
-```
-The script requires the target platform like `x86_64-linux` or `aarch64-linux` as input.
-Run the Makefile to update the minimal configuration

 ## Platform Components